sumit10193/softwareone/README.md

 - Any other changes which improve the reliability of this code in production

 The test suite file test_cart.py is updated to extend coverage and limit the number of tests which need changing when changes are introduced.

+Before running the test cases, add folder test-shoppingcart to the path.
+Change directory to test-shoppingcart as current working directory.
+Run the tests as python tests/test_cart.py.